kubeflow/pipelines/samples/ibm-samples/openscale/README.md

 1. IBM Watson Machine Learning service instance

-To create a machine learning service, go to [IBM Cloud](https://cloud.ibm.com/), login with IBM account id first.
+To create a Watson Machine Learning service, go to [IBM Cloud](https://cloud.ibm.com/), login with IBM account id first.
 From the `Catalog` page, click on `AI` tab on the left side to go to this [page](https://cloud.ibm.com/catalog?category=ai).
 Then click on the [`Machine Learning`](https://cloud.ibm.com/catalog/services/machine-learning) link and follow the instructions to create the service.

-Once the service is created, from the service's `Dashboard`, follow the instruction to generate `service credentials`.
+Once the service is created, from the service's `Dashboard`, follow the instructions to generate `service credentials`.
 Refer to IBM Cloud [documents](https://cloud.ibm.com/docs) for help if needed.
 Collect the `url`, `username`, `password`, `apikey`, and `instance_id` info from the service credentials as these will be required to access the service.

 2. IBM Watson OpenScale service instance